MicrosoftDocs/m365copilot-docs/docs/faq.md

 **Declarative copilots**: also known as Copilot extensions in the end-user Copilot experience, are tools that enhance the Microsoft 365 Copilot experience.
 They combine custom knowledge and skills (like actions, triggers, and workflows) to create a rich conversational experience.
 These copilots can be integrated into Microsoft 365 and use connectors for advanced features.
 They can also include other features like API plugins and app functionalities for Teams and Microsoft 365.

 **Custom engine copilots**: are developed using custom foundation models and orchestrators and can be tailored to specific enterprise needs.
-These include copilots built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine copilots currently work as standalone, Teams apps and, in the future, as *immersive* Copilot extension experiences.
+These custom copilots include copilots built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine copilots currently work as standalone, Teams apps and, in the future, as *immersive* Copilot extension experiences.

 No sure which one to build?
 [Your extensibility options for Microsoft 365 Copilot](decision-guide.md) article may help you.

 #### What is the difference between custom engine copilots and Copilot Studio custom copilot?

-**Custom engine copilots** and **Copilot Studio custom Copilot** share a similar characteristic—they don't use Microsoft Copilot foundation model or orchestration.
-So, if you want to add more additional and advanced customization around orchestration, foundation models, work flows, triggers or any additional thing, or your users don't have or don't want Microsoft 365 Copilot, go through the custom copilot path, which you can build through several alternatives such as Teams AI library, or Azure Open AI for custom engine copilots, or Copilot Studio to build custom copilots.
+**Custom engine copilots** and **Copilot Studio custom Copilot** share a similar characteristic—they don't use the Microsoft Copilot foundation model or orchestration.
+If you need more advanced customization around orchestration, or if your users don't use Microsoft 365 Copilot, consider the custom copilot path.
+You can build this through several alternatives, such as the Teams AI library or Azure OpenAI for custom engine copilots, or Copilot Studio for building custom copilots.

 #### What is the difference between Actions and plugins?